usaid-cs/yesterday-i-learned/random.md

 1. Steam can be used to light things on fire, simply by the definition of "steam is hot", if something is hot enough.
 1. You can set your TTL as low as you want; DNS servers just [won't honour it][serverfault].
 Even if they do, low TTLs increase load on the DNS.
 1. VLC was made [just to let some students justify the funding for faster networks][ycombinator 7].
 "We need [to build] something that uses a ton of bandwidth, let's make a video streaming app".
 The VLC icon was from a [story about a VLC member stealing a cone while intoxicated][videolan].
-1. Suicide by paracetamol takes between 3–5 days to 4–6 weeks.
 1. The phytohemagglutinin in as few as 25 unsoaked kidney Beans can kill you.
 If they are slow cooked, the toxicity increases fivefold.
 1. Even if a function does not have side effects, it must return the same value for any given set of inputs to be considered a [pure function][wikipedia 170].
 1. *Correctness* means never returning an incorrect result; *Robustness* means never failing, even if it means having to return an incorrect result.